MaximilianHoheiser/thesisLaTeX/README.md

 and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.

 This work has the LPPL maintenance status `maintained'.
-The Current Maintainer of this work is Maximilian Hoheiser.
+The Current Maintainer of this work is madmaxT800.
 This work consists of the files thesistu.dtx and thesis.ins and the derived file thesis.cls.
 This work also consists of the file example.tex.

 The 'TU Wien' logo, 'Institut for Solid State Physics' logo and 'Fakultaet fuer !nformatik' logo are copyright of the TU Wien.